Alberobello: The Timeless Capital of the Trulli

 Trullo Sovrano

-Built in the 18th century, it is the only two-story Trullo in town and a national monument since 1930.
+Dating to the 18th century, this is the only two-story Trullo in town and a national monument since 1930.
+Inside, you’ll find 12 domes, stone furniture, and ingenious storage alcoves — a masterpiece of local design.

 Basilica dei Santi Medici Cosma e Damiano